-The statement of net position provides the basis for computing rate of return, evaluating the capital structure of the District and assessing the liquidity and financial flexibility of the District.
+The Statement of Net Position provides the basis for computing rate of return, evaluating the capital structure of the District and assessing the liquidity and financial flexibility of the District.

-The statement of revenues, expenses and changes in net position presents information which shows how the District's net position changed during the year.
+The Statement of Revenues, Expenses and Changes in Net Position presents information which shows how the District's net position changed during the year.
 All of the current year's revenues and expenses are recorded when the underlying transaction occurs, regardless of the timing of the related cash flows.
-The statement of revenues, expenses and changes in net position measures the success of the District's operations over the past year and determines whether the District has recovered its costs through service fees, franchise fees, and other changes.
+The Statement of Revenues, Expenses and Changes in Net Position measures the success of the District's operations over the past year and determines whether the District has recovered its costs through service fees, franchise fees, and other charges.

-The statement of cash flows provides information regarding the District's cash receipts and cash disbursements during the year.
+The Statement of Cash Flows provides information regarding the District's cash receipts and cash disbursements during the year.
 This statement reports cash activity in four categories:

-- Operations
+- Operating activities

-- Noncapital financing
+- Noncapital financing activities

-- Capital and related financing
+- Capital and related financing activities

-- Investing
+- Investing activities

-This statement differs from the statement of revenues, expenses and changes in net position because the statement accounts only for transactions that result in cash receipts or cash disbursements.
+This statement differs from the Statement of Revenues, Expenses and Changes in Net Position because the statement accounts only for transactions that result in cash receipts or cash disbursements.

-The notes to the financial statements provide a description of the accounting policies used to prepare the financial statements and present material disclosures required by generally accepted accounting principles that are not otherwise present in the financial statements.
+The Notes to the Financial Statements provide a description of the accounting policies used to prepare the financial statements and present material disclosures required by generally accepted accounting principles that are not otherwise present in the financial statements.